Why should I purchase a home in a land lease community?

 What about real estate taxes?

 Your manufactured home is taxed as real estate.
-You will receive a property tax bill directly the County.
+You will receive a property tax bill directly from the county.

 Does your community allow pets?